elisemercury/Duplicate-Image-Finder/README.md

        [-px [PX_SIZE]] [-p [{True,False}]] [-o [{True,False}]] [-so [{True,False}]]
        [-d [{True,False}]] [-D [{True,False}]]
 ```

-The output of difPy is then written to files and saved in the working directory, where "xxx" is a unique timestamp:
+The output of difPy is then written to files and saved in the working directory by default, or to the folder specified in the `-Z / -output_directory` parameter.
+The "xxx" in the filename is a unique timestamp:

 ```python
 difPy_results_xxx.json